Former Yankees Catcher Jesús Montero, 35, Killed In Car Crash

-The New York Yankees confirmed his death on Sunday, Oct.
+The New York Yankees confirmed the catcher's death on Sunday, Oct.
 19, writing, “The Yankees are deeply saddened to learn of the passing of Jesús Montero.
 We send our sincerest condolences to his family & loved ones.”

 Local media reported that Montero died from injuries sustained in a motor vehicle crash earlier this month in Valencia, the capital of the country's Central Region.